belgort-clark/ctec-121-problem-set-4/problem_set_4_problem_4.md

 ## Problem Statement

 A painting company has determined that for every 112 square feet of wall space, one gallon of paint and eight hours of labor will be required.
 The company charges \$35.00 per hour for labor.
 Write a program that asks the user to enter the square feet of wall space to be painted and the price of the paint per gallon.

-The program should display the following data:
+The program must display the following data:

 - The number of gallons of paint required
 - The hours of labor required